kserve/kserve/docs/samples/xgboost/README.md

 print(res.text)
 ```

-## Predict on a InferenceService using XGBoost
+## Predict on a InferenceService using XGBoost Server

 ## Setup
 1. Your ~/.kube/config should point to a cluster with [KFServing installed](https://github.com/kubeflow/kfserving/#install-kfserving).
-2. Your cluster's Istio Ingress gateway must be network accessible.
+2. Your cluster's Istio Ingress gateway must be [network accessible](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).

 ## Create the InferenceService